microsoft/FluidFramework/docs/content/docs/data-structures/overview.md

 {{% /callout %}}

 A distributed data structure behaves like a local data structure.
-Your code can add data to it, remove data, update it, etc. However, a DDS is not a local object.
+Your code can add data, remove data, update existing data, etc.
+However, a DDS is not a local object.
 A DDS can also be changed by other clients that expose the same parent container of the DDS.
 Because users can simultaneously change the same DDS, you need to consider which DDS to use for modeling your data.

 {{% callout note "Meaning of 'simultaneously'" %}}